 If the UE CONTEXT MODIFICATION REQUEST message contains the UE Radio Capability ID IE, the NG-RAN node shall, if supported, use it as specified in TS 23.501 [9] and TS 23.502 [10].

+If the 5G ProSe Service Authorized IE is contained in the UE CONTEXT MODIFICATION REQUEST message, the NG-RAN node shall, if supported, update its 5G ProSe Authorization information for the UE accordingly.
+If the 5G ProSe Service Authorized IE includes one or more IEs set to "not authorized", the NG-RAN node shall, if supported, initiate actions to ensure that the UE is no longer accessing the relevant service(s).